-Such technology is already being used in some hotels to allow access to rooms via finger prints, or to allow for semi-contactless check-outs.
-However, in the future, it is hoped that this technology may be able to allow for customers to pay for meals in the hotel restaurant simply by walking through the exit.
+Such technology is already being used in some hotels to allow access to rooms via fingerprints or to allow for semi-contactless check-outs.
+However, in the future, it is hoped that this technology may be able to allow customers to pay for meals in the hotel restaurant simply by walking through the exit.

 Example: Facial Recognition Check-in in Marriott China

-Find more detailed information and examples about facial recognition use cases in the travel industry in the article “4 Ways Facial Recognition Can Be Used in the Travel Industry”.
+Find more detailed information and examples of facial recognition use cases in the travel industry in the article “4 Ways Facial Recognition Can Be Used in the Travel Industry”.

 Augmented reality is similar to virtual reality, but involves augmenting a person’s real surroundings, rather than replacing them.
 One of the major plus points of this particular technological trend is that it is cheaper than VR, with users requiring only a smartphone or tablet device which has access to the internet.